aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 Avoiding cooked and processed protein, including all meat, eggs, roasted nuts and nut butters, and avoiding cooked and processed sugar, including drinks, jams or jellies, steamed and/or sulfured fruits, any canned food, and deodorants that contain aluminum stops progression of this malady.
 Usually, by the time Alzheimer's symptoms manifest, hardening and deterioration of nerve tissue is too advanced to reverse.
 However, recent indications lead me to believe that frequently eating fresh raw coconut cream with cucumber dissolves the hardening of nerves that causes Alzheimer’s, effecting reversal in its early stages.
 Eating fresh raw coconut cream with banana, or eating 1 tablespoon daily of cold-pressed-below-96° Fahrenheit peanut oil with 5 drops of quinine water, gradually dissolves hardening of the arteries that feed the brain.
 Also, drinking moldy water from rinsing moldy raw grains every 3 weeks for the rest of one’s life, and eating moldy grains once every 6 months for the rest of one’s life removes some hardening.
 Eating a raw-food diet with plenty of raw meats, especially fish, fresh raw fruit and Nut Formula strengthens mental functions.
 Moldy grains are made by soaking 1/3 cup of one or more kinds of grain in a glass or ceramic vessel containing 6 ounces mineral water for three days, then pouring off the fermented water and drinking it immediately.
 Then let the fermented grains stand for 6-8 days in a place with little natural light with a cloth covering the vessel.
 After 6-8 days, pour 1⁄2 cup distilled water over the moldy grains and stir until the mold is mixed into the water, pour off and drink.
 Once every six months, moldy grains may be eaten after blending only 3 ounces of moldy grains with 1⁄2 cup distilled water.

 ANEMIA is a low red blood cell level or weak red blood cells that cause oxygen deficiencies.
-That results in carbon dioxide accumula- tions in cells, decreased blood and general body efficiency, general weakness, paleness, brittle nails, loss of appetite, fatigue, abdominal pain, and lower rates of bodily processes.
+That results in carbon dioxide accumulations in cells, decreased blood and general body efficiency, general weakness, paleness, brittle nails, loss of appetite, fatigue, abdominal pain, and lower rates of bodily processes.
 If affecting the brain, anemia

 PAGE 224